Trojan0523/Trojan0523/README.md

  - 🔭 I’m currently working on HuYa, fontend intern ,trying to coding with a elegant way, and to be a FullStack devloper as soon as possible
  - 🌱 currently learning Vue3, NodeJS, Ruby on rails
- - 👯 looking to collaborate on AliBaBa
+ - 👯 looking to collaborate on where? i don`t know
  - 📫 How to reach me: send E-Mail to pukhungyu@gmail.com, will reply you any way
  - ⚡ Fun fact: high pressure, anxiety